 The television piece referenced above that you can watch is nearly two minutes in length.
 The content of the piece is also overwhelming positive.
 The cost to advertise on a popular television network in a large metro like Dallas would could easily cost over $20,0000 thousand dollars after considering you’ll need to hire talent, pay for video production, and the steep advertising rates of television.
 To boot, most people pay less attention or no attention at all during commercials.

 The video featured above highlight just one earned media spot in one city.
 The value of garnering press from a dozen or more cities the return would be much higher and a major opportunity for food brands.

 Take the Full Video Tour Below

-The Potbelly food truck was built by Custom Concessions USA based in Elkhart, Indiana.
+The Potbelly food truck was built in Elkhart, Indiana.
 You can view a 1 minute 55 second video tour of the truck below.